flgkd/integer-linear-programming-notes/notes/13-assignment-problem-and-hungarian-algorithm.md

 - connect two vertices if the corresponding cells are orthogonally adjacent.

 Each selected matching edge corresponds to one domino, and no two matching edges share a cell.

+Because every grid cell has at most four orthogonal neighbors, the resulting bipartite graph is sparse.
+For larger boards, an adjacency-list representation is therefore preferable to storing a dense adjacency matrix.

 Therefore,